Castux/microfun/README.md

 # Lexical rules

+The source code must be encoded in UTF-8.

 - Whitespace has no syntactic value other than separating tokens
 - Identifiers follow the usual rule: sequences of alphanumerical characters plus underscores, not starting with a digit: `[a-zA-Z_][a-zA-Z0-9_]*`
 - The `let` and `in` keywords are reserved and cannot be used as identifiers
 - Integers are sequences of digits: `[0-9]+`
+- Strings are sequences of characters enclosed in pairs of single quotes `'` or double quotes `"`
 - A line starting with `--` is a comment and is ignored by the parser

 # Grammar

 *microfun*'s grammar is described as a [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar):

-Terminals: `Name` and `Number`, as described above.
+Terminals: `Name`, `Number` and `String`, as described above.
 Operator precedence is described directly as grammatical rules below.

 ```
 Program := Expr